-Note: Prior import authorization and license requirements for food and agricultural products are contained in the Foreign Trade and Investment Council's (COMEX) Resolutions 585 and 590.
-These identify a positive list of agricultural products subject to prior MAG import authorization or licensing.
+Note: Prior import authorization and license requirements for food and agricultural products are contained in the Foreign Trade and Investment Council's (COMEX) Resolution 010-2021.
+These identify a positive list of agricultural products subject to prior MAG import authorization or licensing (non-automatic import license system).
 These rulings apply to non-Andean Community of Nations products.
-Also, MAG resolution 316 outlines the management of non-automatic import licenses.
+Also, MAG resolution 022-2022 outlines the management of non-automatic import licenses, an import control mechanism governed by World Trade Organization rules.